-Nurses will teach you how to feed your baby, change diapers, keep him warm, and do other tasks to help him grow stronger.
+Nurses will teach you how to feed your baby, change diapers, keep them warm, and do other tasks to help them grow stronger.

 You’ll see many machines and monitors in the NICU.
-Doctors and nurses use them to watch your baby and help him get stronger.
-He may need help with:
+Doctors and nurses use them to watch your baby and help them get stronger.
+They may need help with:

 - Body temperature: Some infants are too young to stay warm on their own.
 They're put into cozy incubators to ensure that their temps stay up, which helps them grow faster.